 Employee personal trading can create a conflict of interest because employees with knowledge of our trading decisions could use that information for their own benefit.
-We have adopted a Personal Trading Policy to restrict and monitor personal trading by our employees, officers and directors in order to ensure that they act in accordance with applicable Canadian securities laws and other applicable laws, that they actin the best interests of Dixon Mitchell Investment Counsel Inc. and our clients, that they avoid actual or potential conflicts of interest, and that they do not engage in personal securities transactions that are prohibited by law, such as insider trading, or that negatively impact the Funds and our clients.
+We have adopted a Personal Trading Policy to restrict and monitor personal trading by our employees, officers and directors in order to ensure that they act in accordance with applicable Canadian securities laws and other applicable laws, that they act in the best interests of Dixon Mitchell Investment Counsel Inc. and our clients, that they avoid actual or potential conflicts of interest, and that they do not engage in personal securities transactions that are prohibited by law, such as insider trading, or that negatively impact the Funds and our clients.

 Each of our employees, officers and directors put the interests of our clients first, ahead of their own personal self-interests.
 In particular, any individual who has, or is able to obtain access to, non-public information concerning the portfolio holdings, the trading activities or the ongoing investment programs of our clients, is prohibited from using such information for his or her direct or indirect personal benefit or in a manner which would not be in the best interests of our clients.
 These individuals also must not use their position to obtain special treatment or investment opportunities not generally available to our clients or the public.
 These individuals are only allowed to make a personal trade if it falls within our Personal Trading Policy or if our Chief Compliance Officer has determined that such trade will not conflict with the best interest of our clients.
-We encourage our employees, officers and directors to invest primarily through the Funds, thereby reducing the amount of their personal investments and consequently, reducing the likelihood of a conflict of interest arising between us and our clients.
+We encourage our employees, officers and directors to invest primarily in the same portfolio models used for client accounts, thereby reducing the amount of their personal investments and consequently, reducing the likelihood of a conflict of interest arising between us and our clients.

 At times, individuals acting on our behalf may participate in activities outside of their employment with us, such as serving on a board of directors, participating in community events or pursuing personal outside business interests, whether paid or unpaid.
 A potential conflict can arise from such an individual engaging in such activities as a result of compensation received, the time commitment required or the position held by the representative in respect of these outside activities.
 The potential impact and risk to you are that these outside activities may call into question the representative’s ability to carry out their responsibilities to you or properly service you, there may be confusion which entity(ies) the representative is acting for when providing you with services and/or if the outside activity places the representative in a position of power or influence over you.